-Here’s a few tips to help you with your next sales call and incorporating BuddyCRM in that planning.
+Here are a few tips to help you with your next sales call and how BuddyCRM can help in your preparation.

 Plan the call – don’t just wing it

 As they say, ‘proper planning prevents poor performance’.
 While some things work best when acting on a whim, actions like a sales call will work a whole lot better if you prepare for them.
 That’s because, in your professional life, planning is important; in sales, it’s often the difference between success and failure.
 So in your pre-call stage, do some research.
 The more you know about the buyer in advance, the greater your chance of being perceived as a valid option for your prospect.
 More importantly, it may give you the opportunity to move on further in the sales process and push for that all-important face-to-face meeting.

 In a competitive environment, the one with the most information and knows how to use it wins.
 Chances are, you’re not the only one out there seeking to do business with your potential client, so finding absolutely everything there is to know about the prospect can give you the edge.
 In planning a sales call, it’s good practice to scour all of your available resources for any information you can come up with, but there are a few questions that you definitely don’t want to leave unanswered:

 - Who are my competitors in this tender / pitch?

 - Am I calling the decision-maker or an influencer?